OpenMoonRay/openmoonray-docs/docs/moonray/cameras/BakeCamera.md

   default:

-  Use this option to supply your own normals that are used when computing ray directions.
-Without this option, normals are computed from the geometry and do not take into account any material applied normal mapping.
+  <p>Use this option to supply your own normals that are used when computing ray directions.
+Without this option, normals are computed from the geometry and do not take into account any material applied normal mapping.<\p>

   <h3>normal_map_space</h3>